Explore health content from A to Z.

 Check your incision daily for redness, tenderness, or drainage.

-Wait 3 day(s) after your surgery to begin showering.
+Wait three day(s) after your surgery to begin showering.
 Then shower as needed.
 Carefully wash your incision with soap and water.
 Gently pat it dry.
 Don’t rub the incision, or apply creams or lotions to it.